swamiiyer/swamiiyer.github.io/_pages/cs210/course_info.md

 | **Section** | **When** | **Where** |
 | 1-4, 7, 8 | Tue Thu 4:00 PM - 5:15 PM | Y-2-2310

-In each class, the instructor will present the material for that class for an hour, and conduct an online quiz on that material for the remaining fifteen minutes.
-You are strongly encouraged to review the [material](lecture_material.html) before each class, and review it again thoroughly soon after.
+In each class, the instructor will present the [material](lecture_material.html) for that class.
+Roughly once a week, the instructor will also conduct an online quiz towards the end of a class on recently covered material.

 ### Discussion